Dorian Holley: Dangerous World Tour, HIStory World Tour and touring with James Taylor

-In 1994, he joined with Kate Markowitz, Valerie Carter, and David Lasley to form what The Pantagraph and The Boston Globe respectively described as a "wonderful" and "angelic" backing group to James Taylor.
-While on tour with Taylor, he was praised for his vocal ability by several news sources.
+In 1994, Dorian Holley joined with Kate Markowitz, Valerie Carter, and David Lasley to form what The Pantagraph and The Boston Globe respectively described as a "wonderful" and "angelic" backing group to James Taylor.
+While on tour with Taylor, several news sources praised Holley's vocal ability.
 The Roanoke Times stated that the highlight of the show at the Roanoke Civic Center was the performance of "Shower the People", which "showcased the singing" of Holley.
-The St. Louis Post-Dispatch revealed during a performance of the same song at Riverport Amphitheater that the backing vocalist "sang a spirited solo that drew an ovation equal to anything Taylor had drawn thus far".
+The St. Louis Post-Dispatch said during a performance of the same song at Riverport Amphitheater that the backing vocalist "sang a spirited solo that drew an ovation equal to anything Taylor had drawn thus far".
 He returned in 2019 when Arnold McCuller was busy touring with Phil Collins.
-Since Arnold McCuller’s retirement, Holley has done the Coda for “Shower the People”.
+Since McCuller’s retirement, Holley has performed the Coda for “Shower the People”.

-Holley worked with Michael Jackson again for the entertainer's last concert series, the HIStory World Tour, which began in Prague, Czech in September 1996.
+Holley worked with Jackson again for the entertainer's last concert series, the HIStory World Tour, which began in Prague in September 1996.
 The tour attracted more than 4.5 million fans from 58 cities in 35 countries around the world and concluded in Durban, South Africa in October 1997.

 Reality television work

 Holley auditioned to become a featured vocalist on the American reality television show Dancing with the Stars.
-The audition was performed in seven different sounds, ranging from Frank Sinatra to Sly Stone.
-He was a successful and became a featured singer during the first three seasons of the series.
+The audition was performed in seven different rounds, performing music including Frank Sinatra's and Sly Stone's.
+He was successful and became a featured singer during the first three seasons of the series.
 Holley later noted that the concept of diversity in vocal performance was not a new experience for him.
 "I've been at sessions where a producer has said he wants me to sound like Michael Jackson and Bruce Springsteen at the same time.
 I've had people say can you make it a little more green.
 Huh?
 It's tricky."
 He added, "Sometimes they think they want Sheryl Crow, because she has a hit single.
 But what they really want is magic, and that is whatever you, as an individual, can bring.
 It's a tough call between being a blank slate and being yourself."

-He has also served for several years as an associate music director and vocal coach for the reality singing competition American Idol.
+Holley also served for several years as an associate music director and vocal coach for American Idol.
 As part of his job, he helps contestants rehearse and arrange the songs they are to perform.
-He states that his primary task, however, is to encourage and support the participants as they face scrutiny and criticism.
-Holley added that it is common for some of the contestants to "crumble" upon leaving the stage if they have received critical comments from judge Simon Cowell.
-His job on American Idol has had him work with winners such as Jordin Sparks and Kris Allen.
+He said that his primary task was to encourage and support the participants as they faced scrutiny and criticism.
+He noted that it is common for some of the contestants to "crumble" upon leaving the stage if they have received critical comments from judge Simon Cowell.
+On American Idol he worked with artists who won including Jordin Sparks and Kris Allen.